act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Passed Example 4

-This `input` element, combined with its [explicit label][] and its padding, has a [clickable area][] containing a rectangle of approximately 81×45px.
+This `input` element, combined with its [explicit label][] and its padding, has a [clickable area][] containing a rectangle of approximately 81×45px and thus passes [Interactive component has strict enhanced size][target size enhanced].
 Note that this rectangle has to intersect both the `input` element itself, and the text of the label (within the solid green border), as none of the individual components are enough.

 ```html
 <head>